CTristan/Spawn.HDT.DustUtility/README.md

 This is a library of plugins for the Hearthstone Deck Tracker.

 # Spawn.HDT.DustUtility
-This plugin lets you search through your collection for unused cards in order to disenchant them.
+This plugin lets you earch through your collection for cards that you don't use in any deck in order to disenchant them.

 ![Overlay](https://i.imgur.com/X91JVMa.png)